apache/nuttx/configs/sama5d3x-ek/README.txt

       to the SAMA5D3-EK.
 Since it now passes that test, the configuration has little further use other than for reference.

+  There may be issues with some of these configurations.
+See the details before of the status of individual configurations.

   Now for the gory details:

   demo: